Hey there! I am Celso Neto

 • number of operations in a function;

-• how large it is.
+• how large a piece of code is.

 We should aim to have names that reflect not only semantics of the variables, constants and functions, but also the types of it.
 A good rule of thumb is: